 DAYTON, Ohio (04/2008) - The Peacekeeper missile (bottom right corner) is the most recent missile added to the Missile & Space Gallery at the National Museum of the U.S. Air Force.
 (U.S. Air Force photo)

-TECHNICAL NOTES Payload: 10 Avco MK-21 re-entry vehicles Stages: (1st) solid fuel, Thiokol; (2nd) solid fuel, Aerojet; (3rd) solid fuel, Hercules: (4th) storable liquid fuel, Rocketdyne Maximum speed: Approximately 15,000 mph Range: Greater than 6,000 miles Guidance: Inertial Height: 71 ft Weight: 195,000 lbs
+Payload: 10 Avco MK-21 re-entry vehicles Stages: (1st) solid fuel, by Thiokol; (2nd) solid fuel, by Aerojet; (3rd) solid fuel, by Hercules; (4th) storable liquid fuel, by Rocketdyne Maximum speed: Approx. 15,000 mph Range: Greater than 6,000 miles Guidance: Inertial Height: 71 feet Weight: 195,000 lbs.